Aiming for industry-leading performance

 To continuously improve our environmental performance, Devon is proactive and results-oriented.
 We consider the potential impacts of our operations when planning activities and making decisions.
 We strive to comply with all applicable environmental laws and regulations, often going above and beyond what’s required.
 In the process, we incorporate technology, tools and best practices to help minimize or avoid effects on air, water, land and wildlife.

 Devon has established a track record of environmental performance improvements.
-To document progress on our long-standing priority to reduce our greenhouse gas (GHG) and methane emissions, we’ve responded to the CDP climate change survey for 19 consecutive years.
+To document progress on our long-standing priority to reduce our greenhouse gas (GHG) and methane emissions, we’ve responded to the CDP climate change survey for 20 consecutive years.
+For almost two decades, we’ve been at the forefront of water conservation efforts in our industry.
+Devon takes great care to preserve biodiversity and protect wildlife habitat and cultural resources in areas surrounding our operations.

 Transparency is important to our stakeholders and keeps us accountable for our results.
 Devon tracks specific metrics for GHG and methane emissions, flaring, spills, energy use, water use and others.
 We’ve consistently increased our disclosures in recent years and continue to share this information in this report and other public disclosures.
 For additional metrics and details on our environmental practices, please refer to our Climate Change Assessment Report and CDP responses.